umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 **Source:** https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng

-### Overview of the Artefact
+### Overview of the Entity

-Regulating artificial intelligence has become a major concern for the European Union which introduced the first-ever legal framework in 2024 (the AI Act).
-This act regulates AI systems by categorizing them according to their risk level and places many obligations on companies for developing and using AI solutions.
-The aim of the AI Act is to both protect human rights and civil liberties and make sure that privacy, transparency, and security are ensured while encouraging responsible innovation (European Parliament and Council of the European Union n.d.).
+In 2024, the European Union introduced new legislation governing Artificial Intelligence which has signified the commencement of the legal regulation of artificial intelligence.
+The AI Act regulates the workings of artificial intelligence by classifying them into various levels of risk and imposing a number of obligations on the companies to develop and use AI technologies.
+Notably, the purpose of the AI Act is to ensure protection of human rights and civil liberties as well as protection of privacy, transparency, and security as well as promotion of responsible innovations (European Parliament and the Council of the European Union n.d.).

 ### Personal Reflection